Input/Output#

 The resulting poses data structure ds will include the predicted trajectories for each individual and keypoint, as well as the associated point-wise confidence values reported by the pose estimation software.

-For more information on the poses data structure, see the movement poses dataset page.
+For more information on the poses data structure, see the movement datasets page.

-To load bounding boxes’ tracks into a movement bounding boxes dataset, we need the functions from the movement.io.load_bboxes module.
-This module can be imported as:
+To load bounding box tracks into a movement bounding boxes dataset, we need the functions from the movement.io.load_bboxes module, which can be imported as follows:

 from movement.io import load_bboxes